-- You must be in full clinical attire: - Which consists of a scrubs top and scrub pants, scrub skirt (long, loose-fitting) or scrub dress (long, loose-fitting). - No opened toed shoes (example; flip-flops or sandals) are allowed. - Scrubs and shoes can be any color/design. - No smart watches or fitness monitors are allowed. - Long hair must be pulled back.
+- You must be in full clinical attire:

+- Which consists of a scrubs top and scrub bottoms.

+- Closed toed shoes.

+- Scrubs and shoes can be any color/design.

+- No smart watches or fitness monitors are allowed.

+- Long hair must be pulled back.